illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-02/Readme.md

   * Presentation is not a slide show, but a verbal explaining and demonstration of the artifacts produced
   * We need to see your face
   * If recorded, find a quiet place, focus on audio and or use head phones and make a quality recoding.
-  * There are OTS recording studios in the basement of Stuart Building and I have recording equipment available in the Smart Lab as well.

 ### What to Deliver to Blackboard